mrblue223/overthewire_CTF/natas/natas9/write_up.md

 ![Alt text for the image](natas9_4.png)

+This will show list the files in the current directory whcih is "dictionary.txt".

 We know the password is in /etc/natas_webpass/natas10

 We can use this method to output the password. "?needle=;cat /etc/natas_webpass/natas10"